In this tutorial you will learn how to configure various frequently-used WordPress sidebar widgets.

 - Adding and configuring an Archives section to the sidebar menu.

 The Widgets panel is located in the WordPress dashboard and can easily be accessed from the WordPress admin menu by clicking on Appearance > Widgets …

 (WordPress Widgets Menu)

-This brings up the Widgets section in your browser …
+This brings up the Widgets screen in your browser window …

 Let’s get started …

 Add A Text Widget To The Sidebar Navigation Section

 Rich Text Widget